 No specific regulatory changes or new requirements are outlined in this publication, as it solely concerns a leadership appointment proposal rather than substantive rule amendments.
 The AMF's standard process for such proposals involves board review and government ratification, but no alterations to the General Regulation, policies, or compliance obligations are proposed here.

-binding appointment proposal without compliance obligations
+binding appointment proposal without compliance obligations.
+Recommended steps include:

-Review existing AMF relationships and prepare for potential shifts in supervisory engagement
+Review existing AMF relationships and prepare for potential shifts in supervisory engagement.

 Urgency: Low โ This is a procedural leadership announcement with no immediate regulatory or operational impacts.
 It matters for long-term strategic planning, as the new Chair could influence AMF's approach to MiFID II implementation, sustainability integration, or enforcement, but firms face no urgent adjustments today.